raman321/Namaste-React-Assignments/README.md

   npm run start

 And after this application should now be running on localhost.
-If you want to Fork repository and want to run locally, follow this guidelines Fork and Clone Github Repository
+If you want to Fork repository and want to run locally, follow this guidelines https://docs.github.com/en/get-started/quickstart/fork-a-repo.